nicolargo/glances/docs/api.rst

 The default root API URL is ``http://localhost:61208/api/4``.

-Warning: if you use Glances 3.x then the API URL is ``http://localhost:61208/api/3``.

 The bind address and port could be changed using the ``--bind`` and ``--port`` command line options.

 It is also possible to define an URL prefix using the ``url_prefix`` option from the [outputs] section